The complete home and contents insurance guide: from picking a policy to making a claim

 If you’re like most people, your home is probably not only one of the most expensive things you’ll ever own, but also one of the most important to you.
-You probably put a lot of thought into finding the right one and a lot of effort into saving up and choosing a home loan to afford it.
+You most likely put a lot of thought into finding the right one and a lot of effort into saving up and choosing a home loan to afford it.

 So once you’ve found your home and filled it with everything you love, why would you leave it unsecured?
 That’s right - you wouldn’t.

 Which is why you need home insurance, and why you’re reading this guide.
 This is Mozo’s complete guide to home insurance, so we’ll cover everything from the definition of a home insurance policy, right down to how to make a claim if you need to.

 Ready to start your search?
 Check out below.